CleverTap/clevertap-android-sdk/README.md

 # CleverTap Android SDK

-The CleverTap Android SDK for App Personalization and Engagement
+The CleverTap Android SDK for Mobile Customer Engagement and Analytics solutions

-CleverTap is the next generation app engagement platform.
-It enables marketers to identify, engage and retain users and provides developers with unprecedented code-level access to build dynamic app experiences for multiple user groups.
-CleverTap includes out-of-the-box prescriptive campaigns, omni-channel messaging, uninstall data and the industry's largest FREE messaging tier.
+CleverTap brings together real-time user insights, an advanced segmentation engine, and easy-to-use marketing tools in one mobile marketing platform — giving your team the power to create amazing experiences that deepen customer relationships.
+Our intelligent mobile marketing platform provides the insights you need to keep users engaged and drive long-term retention and growth.

 For more information check out our [website](https://clevertap.com "CleverTap") and [documentation](https://developer.clevertap.com/docs/ "CleverTap Technical Documentation").